bluesky-social/pds/README.md

 #### Open ports on your cloud provider's firewall

-In your cloud provider's console, the following ports should be open to access from the public internet.
+In your cloud provider's console, the following ports should be open to inbound access from the public internet.

 * 80/tcp (Used only for TLS certification verification)
 * 443/tcp (Used for all application requests)

-No need to set up TLS or redirect requests from port 80 to 443, we've included Caddy in the distribution and it should handle that for you.
+**Note:** there is no need to set up TLS or redirect requests from port 80 to 443 because the Caddy web server, included in the Docker compose file, will handle this for you.

 #### Open ports on your Linux firewall